naemon/naemon.github.io/documentation/usersguide/configmain.md

 </tr>
 </table>

-<p>This option determines whether or not Naemon will free memory in child processes when they are fork()ed off from the main process.
+This option determines whether or not Naemon will free memory in child processes when they are fork()ed off from the main process.

 By default, Naemon frees memory.

 However, if the <a href="#use_large_installation_tweaks">use_large_installation_tweaks</a> option is enabled, it will not.

-By defining this option in your configuration file, you are able to override things to get the behavior you want.<p>
+By defining this option in your configuration file, you are able to override things to get the behavior you want.

 * 0 = Don't free memory
 * 1 = Free memory